erfansobhaei/rudilexanalyzer/README.md

  ```

  ## How to Run Code Snippet
  It's just a python script.
 Provide grammar rules in a text file in the same directory.
 Then call ```analyze_grammar``` function for tokenizing grammar.
-There is an auxiliary function, ```print_grammar```, which is for printing line by line.
+Its argument is path to the text file.
+There is an auxiliary function, ```print_grammar```, which is for printing grammar line by line.
+You could pass returned object of first call to the latter function in order to examine results.<br>

  This Project is a part of *Compiler Design* course which is one of *Kharazmi University*'s courses.